Foreign Language Requirements

 Please note: Students should fulfill their language requirement early in the program so it does not delay graduation.

-Students whose native language is not English will have this requirement waived once the Plan of Study (iPOS) has been approved with a full committee.
+International students whose native language is not English will have this requirement waived once the Plan of Study (iPOS) has been approved with a full committee.

 U.S students who are bilingual must still demonstrate a reading knowledge in the second language.
 To waive the language requirement, documentation or proof in the form of a certificate, a class or indication of bilingual work in a job will be required.